carlanj/Drone_RL/README.md

   + Large positive reward for reaching and landing at/near the goal object
   – Large negative penalty on collision

-This structure teaches agents not just “don’t crash,” but “get to the goal efficiently, safely, and cleanly”:contentReference[oaicite:19]{index=19}:contentReference[oaicite:20]{index=20}.
+This structure teaches agents not just “don’t crash,” but “get to the goal efficiently, safely, and cleanly”

 ---